Gold Hits Record High As Equities Weaken - UrduPoint

 He added that recession risks added to gold's appeal.

-Bitcoin broke back above $40,000 on hopes that firms including BlackRock would be given US approval to sell the first spot Bitcoin exchange-traded funds.
+Bitcoin reached a 19-month high on hopes that firms including BlackRock would be given US approval to sell the first spot bitcoin exchange-traded funds.

-"A 19-month high and backed by excitement over an ETF approval, which has been a long time coming," said Craig Erlam at the trading platform OANDA.

 Bloomberg said a batch of the products are thought to be given the go-ahead by the Securities and Exchange Commission by next month.